-Jeff Brenman (pictured to the right) is the founder and director of Apollo Ideas, an award winning presentation design and consulting firm based out of North Carolina.
+Jeff Brenman is the founder and director of Apollo Ideas, an award winning presentation design and consulting firm based out of North Carolina.
 Jeff regularly works as a communication consultant to top executives in corporations around the globe, empowering their business communications with better visual storytelling.
-His presentation won the last The World’s Best Presentation Contest held by SlideShare — and he won it again this time!
+His presentation won the last The World’s Best Presentation Contest held by SlideShare.
+He won it again this time.

 The water crisis is a big issue, so to do it justice required spending a lot of time researching the storyboard.
-The full list of books, articles, and news stories that went into THIRST can be found at http://apolloideas.com/thirst.
+The full list of books, articles, and news stories that went into THIRST can be found at our site.

 Putting together a presentation is kind of like making a pizza.
 There are dozens of delicious toppings you could add to a pizza, but you have to be selective and choose just a few.
 A pizza with every topping imaginable wouldn’t taste very good.
 In the same way, a presentation with every piece of research you discover isn’t going to be very interesting — it’ll be overwhelming.
 You have to be selective with the information you include.